myplaceonline/posixcube/README.md

     usage: posixcube.sh -h HOST...
 [OPTION]...
 COMMAND...

-      posixcube.sh is a (hopefully) POSIX compliant shell script server automation framework.
+      posixcube.sh is a POSIX compliant shell script server automation framework.
       Use consistent APIs for common tasks and package functionality and file templates in cubes (like recipes/playbooks from other frameworks).

       -?
 Help.
       -h HOST   Target host.
 Option may be specified multiple times.
 If a host has